Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Juni 2026 23.12.37 UTC
+- WIB: Selasa, 9 Juni 2026 02.30.48 UTC
-- WITA: Selasa, 9 Juni 2026 00.12.37 UTC
+- WITA: Selasa, 9 Juni 2026 03.30.48 UTC
-- WIT: Selasa, 9 Juni 2026 01.12.37 UTC
+- WIT: Selasa, 9 Juni 2026 04.30.48 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success